BEp0/Badge-DoWhile/README.md

 - What's a API and how use it
 - What's a JSON and what you can do
 - How use GitHub Pages

+## 5th day: The Last
+- ID and class review
+- How use svg background (bug repair)
+- Mobile adjustment
+- Challenge: make desktop version
+- How continue run